fischuu/fischuu.github.io/presentations/RNACentral-lncRNAstatus/index.md

 * Sarah Djebali performed an extensive comparison on the two different pipelines for cow and chicken

-* For that, we tried to run both pipelines with and without gene annotations
+* For that, we ran both pipelines with and without gene annotations

 * Tissues were considered individually and also merged (1,2 and all)